manojdhakshan/TamilLite-Gan-A-Lightweight-graph-attention-network-for-Handwritten-Tamil-Character-Recognition-usi/README.md

 git add .
 git commit -m "Initial commit" git push heroku master
-Define the environment variables that your app needs in the Heroku environment.
-You can do this using the Heroku CLI with the heroku config:set command.
+Define the environment variables that your app needs in the Heroku environment. we can do this using the Heroku CLI with the heroku config:set command.
 For example:

 python
 Copy code